revature-curriculum/primers-foundations/07-DFS-&-BFS/BFS-&-DFS.md

 |Slower|Faster|

 ## Real world examples
-It's always difficult for me to imagine when I would use these in the job field, so to end things off I'd like to give some uses for each and how we can see them used in our daily lives.
+It's always difficult for one to imagine when they would use these in the job field, so here are some uses for each and how we can see them used in our daily lives.

 ### BFS
 - **Peer to Peer Networks.**  In Peer to Peer Networks like BitTorrent, Breadth First Search is used to find all neighbor nodes.
 - **Social Networking Websites:** In social networks, we can find people within a given distance ‘k’ from a person using Breadth First Search till ‘k’ levels.
 - **GPS Navigation systems:**  Breadth First Search is used to find all neighboring locations.
 - **Broadcasting in Network:**  In networks, a broadcasted packet follows Breadth First Search to reach all nodes.
--  **In Garbage Collection:**  Breadth First Search is used in copying garbage collection using Cheney’s algorithm.
-Breadth First Search is preferred over Depth First Search because of the better locality of reference
+-  **In Garbage Collection:**  Breadth First Search is used in copying garbage collection using *Cheney’s algorithm*.
+Breadth First Search is preferred over Depth First Search because of the better locality of reference.
 ### DFS
  - **Detecting cycle in a graph** A graph has a cycle if and only if we see a back edge during DFS.
 So we can run DFS for the graph and check for back edges.
 - **Path Finding**   We can specialize the DFS algorithm to find a path between two given vertices u and z.